Updated: October 18, 2022

-This anti-IL6R mAb has had an up and down and now up history for COVID-19.
-The drug appears to not work as monotherapy; however, when combined with dexamethasone appears to have an impact on reducing severity and duration of illness as well as reducing mortality in three studies: EMPACTA, REMAP-CAP, and RECOVERY.
-Endorsed for use by NIH and IDSA for patients on high-flow 02, or first 24h of ICU care--baricitinib is an alternative.
+This anti-IL6R mAb has had an up-and-down and now up history for COVID-19.
+The drug appears to not work as monotherapy; however, when combined with dexamethasone appears to have an impact on reducing the severity and duration of illness and mortality in three studies: EMPACTA, REMAP-CAP, and RECOVERY.
+Endorsed for use by NIH and IDSA for patients on high-flow 02 or first 24h of ICU care--baricitinib is an alternative.
 Either should be combined with dexamethasone or another corticosteroid.
-Baricitinib is an alternative, employed by some institutions in the second half of 2021 due to supply shortfalls of tocilizumab.
+Baricitinib is an alternative employed by some institutions in the second half of 2021 due to supply shortfalls of tocilizumab.

 Comment: Helpful guidance including the suggestion that lower tract specimens (if performed with a validated assay) may be more sensitive than the traditional nasopharyngeal swab, though the evidence is limited.
 Rapid testing, including antigen and serology also addressed.
 Also, look at CDC for diagnostic guidance information.